lightmaster/Marlin_Q5/README.md

 ## FLsun Q5 Version

+<span style="color:red;font-weight:bold">This repo is used as a way to store and track my config changes.
+Use of this repo is at your own risk as I have taken no precautions for others being able to use this and I take no responsibility for you damaging your printer or other property through your use of this repo.
+As such, if you decide to ignore this warning, I will not provide any support, and may god have mercy on your printer.</span>
+&nbsp;

-This version of Marlin is configured for FLsun's Q5 Delta printer.
-This version is setup for several modifications to the stock printer, including swapping the default A4988 extruder driver for a TMC2209, and all 4 drivers (3 TMC2208 on the towers and TMC2209 on the extruder) are placed in UART mode.
-This firmware is also configured to use non-standard UART pins in order to allow a RBGW LED strip to connect to the 4 PWM pins that it needs.
-UART pin locations are located in the [pins_MKS_ROBIN_NANO.h](Marlin/src/pins/stm32f1/pins_MKS_ROBIN_NANO.h) while the RGBW pins are located in [Configuration.h](Configuration.h).
+This version of Marlin is configured for FLsun's Q5 Delta printer using the stock control board with various other upgrades.
+The default A4988 extruder driver and the 3 Tower TMC2208 drivers for all TMC2209 and placing them in single-wire UART mode (pin located in [pins_MKS_ROBIN_NANO.h](Marlin/src/pins/stm32f1/pins_MKS_ROBIN_NANO.h)).
+This firmware is also configured to use a semi-working NeoPixel.

 The BigTreeTech Smart Filament Sensor is also setup here, and the filament runout sensor should be disabled in [Configuration.h](Configuration.h) if you do not have one.\
 &nbsp;